kutase/BehaviorTree/README.md

 ## Running a Behavior Tree in Unity

-Attach the `BehaviorTreeRunner` MonoBehaviour to a GameObject and start the tree:
+Attach the `BehaviorTreeRunner` component to a GameObject and start the tree:

 ```csharp
 public class ExampleRunner : MonoBehaviour